uswds/uswds-site/pages/about/overview.md

 ---

 ## Vision
-Empowered agency digital teams share solutions and use effective human-centered design practices
+Empowered agency digital teams share solutions and use effective human-centered design practices.

 ## Mission
 USWDS is a design system for the federal government.
 We make it easier to build accessible, mobile-friendly government websites for the American public.